 Bringing a new life into the world can be one of the most rewarding and exciting things you can do.
 But as most parents will tell you, it’s an expensive business.
-Our Money Stats show, it costs an average of more than £30* a day to raise a child to the age of 21.
+Our Money Stats show, it costs an average of £27.90 a day to raise a child to the age of 18.
 So if you’re planning on starting a family, or have a child on the way, we’ve compiled 10 key things to start thinking about that should help baby-proof your finances.

 - WHAT ARE YOUR PLANS?